 If you would like to make a donation to the Department of Chemistry you can do so via the donation web form.
-On the second page you will be given an option to write-in the intended recipient of your donation.
-The department currently suggests one of the following funds be typed into the "other" field as the recipient of your gift:
+You can give to one of the following funds if you wish:

 - Chemistry Annual Giving Fund - This general fund provides monies for activities that benefit the Department of Chemistry

-- Kaufman Memorial Fund - Support for the annual Kaufman Lectures and a fellowship to a new graduate student.
+- Frederick and Klara Kaufman Memorial Fund - Support for the annual Kaufman Lectures and a fellowship to a new graduate student.